Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 This list includes SaaS knowledge base tools that are intuitive and comprehensive, supporting various team collaboration needs.

 My team has been using ProProfs Knowledge Base to create comprehensive documentation and user manuals for our SaaS product.
-Its AI-powered text editor enables Word-like features for error-free and collaborative content creation.
+Thanks to its AI-powered text editor, we can generate content for FAQ pages and detailed manuals in a matter of seconds.

 It also offers flexible customization options, helping companies to tailor their knowledge bases to reflect their brand.
 You can customize the interface’s look and feel and set up domain-specific URLs for private knowledge bases.

-• Pre-approved templates to create structural knowledge base articles
+• Pre-approved templates to create well-structured knowledge base articles

 • Smart user management – assign different roles and permissions to users, like admin, contributor, writer, editor, or your custom roles